 Townsend always weaves his passions into his writing.
-He is most proud of this ability to draw inspiration from his interests.
-Writing allows Townsend to express himself multiple ways and speaks to his desire for his generation to be able to find their spark in life and express themselves to the fullest extent.
-Townsend hopes that once his peers have found one way of expression, they dig for more ways of expressing their opinions until they’ve become a “jack of all trades” Townsend has always been optimistic about his generation even with issues most people would call idiotic.
+He is most proud of his ability to draw inspiration from his interests.
+Writing allows Townsend to express himself in multiple ways; in turn, he hopes that his generation will be able to find their spark in life and express themselves to the fullest extent.
+Townsend has always been optimistic about his generation even with issues most people would call superfluous.
 He believes there is always a rainbow at the end of a storm.
 His positive mindset and joy for the day to come is infectious to those around him.
-Townsend shines like a beacon for those with no voice and is a megaphone for those whose voices are not heard.
+Townsend says he wants to shine like a beacon for those with no voice, and be a megaphone for those whose voices are not heard.

 Townsend plans to go to college to pursue his interests in the culinary arts, theater, or aerospace engineering.

 I could stand before you and scream my mind off

 Presenting to you the animal they call us

 Fierce teeth growling viciously prey upon our next victims

 Slob running down ours mouths falling onto the empty nest of lost children we left behind

 I could stand before you and scream to you about the bad things

 Expressing the need for justice .
 Leaving no imprint of good on this rusting world we call home